MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/3d-view/index.md

 Instead of showing all the page's DOM elements in the 3D canvas, you can focus on just displaying a portion of the DOM.

-First, select an element in the **Elements** tool.
-Then, click the **Isolate selected element** button.
+Select an element of the webpage in the 3D canvas, and then click the **Isolate selected element** button.
 The 3D canvas displays the selected element and the element's parents or children, without displaying the rest of the page elements.

-Use this button and these checkboxes to display the element that you selected on the 3D canvas, while reducing the clutter that complex web pages can create in the 3D canvas.
+Use this button to display the element that you selected on the 3D canvas, while reducing the clutter that complex web pages can create in the 3D canvas.

 #### Include parents (checkbox)